Questions & Answers

 Travell and Simons’ Myofascial Pain and Dysfunction, The Trigger Point Manual

-However, they can also cause muscle shortening, and this will always affect (and pull) the involved bones.
+However, they can also cause muscle shortening, and this will always affect (and pull) the involved tissue and bones.

 Excessive, and constant muscle tension (caused by trigger points), and the resulting stress to involved bones, can manifest as:

 * vertebral subluxation,

 * scoliosis, lordosis, kyphosis,

 * TMJ symptoms (including clicking/snapping of the TMJ)

 * “locked-up” SI joint

 * clicking, grinding, or clunking joints